-MASSABESIC YACHT CLUB RACE COMMITTEE PROCEDURES 2014
+MASSABESIC YACHT CLUB RACE COMMITTEE PROCEDURES - 2016

-This is a list of tasks and procedures for running races at Massabesic Yacht Club.
-It is the responsibility of the daily Race Chairman to assure racing is run in accordance with RRS Rule 26 and MYC 2014 Sailing Instructions.
+This is a list of tasks and procedures for the running of races at the Massabesic Yacht Club.
+It is the responsibility of the daily Race Committee Chairman to assure racing is run in accordance with RRS Rules 25-36 (Part 3 - 'Conduct of a Race') and the MYC Sailing Instructions - 2016.

+Sign-up Sheets

-Sign-up sheets - The Race Committee Instructions and the weekly sign-up sheets are in the metal clipboard case in the Race Committee storage closet in the Clubhouse.
-Date sign up sheets and put in a conspicuous place under the tent.
+The Race Committee Instructions and the weekly sign-up sheets (one for each class/start) are in the metal clipboard case in the Race Committee storage closet in the Clubhouse.
+Place the race date on the sign-up sheets and put in a conspicuous place under the patio tent.
 At least three competitors must sign-up for each class or fleet in order to have a start.
 Competitors whose fleets fail to qualify may race in the Open Class, but their finishes will not count in qualifying for their series and will not affect the standings in the Open Class.

-REMINDER - ALL COMMITTEE MEMBERS SHOULD SIGN IN ON THE RACE COMMITTEE SIGN IN SHEET TO ASSURE RECEIVING CREDIT FOR MEETING RACE COMMITTEE DUTIES.
+REMINDER - ALL COMMITTEE MEMBERS SHOULD SIGN-IN ON THE RACE COMMITTEE SIGN-IN SHEET TO ASSURE RECEIVING CREDIT FOR MEETING THEIR RACE COMMITTEE DUTY.